 GP and his wife, Taylor, have one daughter, Albee James.
 Taylor earned her undergraduate degree from Coker University, and has two masters degrees in education from Anderson University (MAT) and Clemson University (EdS).
 She currently works as an Interventionist in Greenville County Schools and also is the founder of The Orchard, a professional and life coaching firm curated for educators.

 Previously, GP was the Executive Director of the SC Arts Alliance, where he led advocacy efforts to increase public support for the arts at the state and federal level.
 At the SCAA, his work included leading the charge in securing historic funding levels for the arts at the state and federal level, championing stronger arts education policy, and leading the formation of a national coalition of arts advocacy organizations.

 Prior to his role at the SCAA, he created and led the Office of Cultural Affairs for the City of Mauldin, SC where he developed and managed the Mauldin Cultural Center, the Mauldin Public Art Trail, managed all city-wide marketing, and advised on all economic development projects.

 Past positions include: Executive Director, SC Arts Alliance; Administrator, City of Mauldin Office of Cultural Affairs; Executive Director, Mauldin Cultural Center; Development Assistant, Charleston Stage Company; Arts Management Intern, Younts Center for the Performing Arts.

-Past board / committee service includes: Arts in Education Advisory Council (ABC Project), Palmetto State Arts Education, College of Charleston’s School of the Arts Council, St. Joseph’s Catholic School, Fountain Inn Chamber of Commerce (Past Chair), Fountain Inn Chorale, Mauldin Cultural Council, and Upstate International.
+Past board / committee service includes: Creative States Coalition (Co-Chair), Arts in Education Advisory Council (ABC Project), Palmetto State Arts Education, College of Charleston’s School of the Arts Council, St. Joseph’s Catholic School, Fountain Inn Chamber of Commerce (Past Chair), Fountain Inn Chorale, Mauldin Cultural Council, and Upstate International.